 Please sign-up for our TIE newsletter to receive updates about next year's opportunities and other TIE activities!

-The internship is co-sponsored by TIE and SEI and provides students the opportunity to gain valuable, real-life experience working on global environmental policy issues throughout one school year.
-The students will also receive enrichment through participation in TIE’s ongoing student development activities in conjunction with TIE’s Environmental Research Fellowship program.
-Overall, the students will benefit from the guidance and mentorship provided by both SEI and TIE and the joint commitment to diversity of disciplines, fields, and research methods in accordance with the measures of excellence of both organizations.
+The Stockholm Environment Institute (SEI) is an international non-profit research organization that works to shift environmental policy and practice towards sustainability.
+This internship is co-sponsored by TIE and SEI and provides students the opportunity to gain valuable, real-life experience working on global environmental policy issues throughout one school year.
+Students receive enrichment through participation in TIE’s student development activities in conjunction with the Environmental Research Fellowship and benefit from the guidance and mentorship provided by both organizations and the joint commitment to diversity of disciplines, fields, and research methods in accordance with the measures of excellence of both institutions.

 (1 of 2) Robust Decision Making with WEAP for USAID’s Sustainable Water Partnership program

 Overarching Research Project – The Sustainable Water Partnership (SWP) is a five-year cooperative agreement that supports U.S. Agency for International Development (USAID)’s thought leadership, innovation and action in global water security by integrating water security issues into Mission programming through relevant, Mission-specific initiatives.
 The goal is to develop comprehensive water security intervention strategies using locally owned solutions at the water basin, sub-basin and local catchment scales.
 See https://test-swpwater.pantheonsite.io/about/ for more details.